ekuric/e_docker/fio-pod/fio-pod_README.md

 ### Prerequisite for running

  - It requires fully operational OSE v3 environment.
 Read [openshift ansible guilde ](https://github.com/openshift/openshift-ansible) how to set it up
  - SSH insde pods has to be enabled.
-Dockerfile which will build sshd enabled docker image can be found at [sshd enabled docker image ] (https://github.com/openshift/openshift-ansible )
+Dockerfile which will build sshd enabled docker image can be found at [sshd enabled docker Dockerfile] (https://github.com/ekuric/e_docker/blob/master/Dockerfile-sshd)
  - pods where test will be run, need to be created in advance.
 An example of script for bulk pod creatiion can be found here [bulk pod creation] (https://github.com/ekuric/e_docker/tree/master/poolpodcreate)